See by:open filter

 He graduated with honors in Law from the Università Cattolica del Sacro Cuore of Milan in 2013.
 Before graduating, Giuseppe spent a research period as visiting student at the Université Panthéon-Assas (Paris 2) and at The University of Chicago - Law school for the writing of his final dissertation thesis on the applicability of the Unidroit Principles as contract governing law of international commercial agreements.

 In 2015, Giuseppe participated in The Hague Academy of International Law summer course, with lectures focused on private international law issues and commercial arbitration.

 Since 2016, Giuseppe has been a teaching assistant in the course Comparative Business and European Law taught by Mr. Alessandro De Nicola at University Luigi Bocconi in Milan.

-David Curtis is a member of Orrick's nationally-recognized Cyber, Privacy & Data Innovation practice.
+David Curtis is a member of Orrick's internationally-recognized Cyber, Privacy & Data Innovation practice.